JohnSnowLabs/johnsnowlabs/docs/en/alab/section_based_annotations.md

 Users can configure labels to be displayed exclusively in specific sections during the manual annotation and the automatic pre-annotation process.
 For instance, let's consider a NER project with a taxonomy composed of two labels: Label1, which is now set to be shown only in Section1, and Label2, configured to be shown solely in Section2.

-When running pre-annotation, NLP Lab will automatically adhere to these associations.
+When running pre-annotation, Generative AI Lab will automatically adhere to these associations.
 Consequently, during the pre-annotation process, in Section 1, users will only see annotations for Label1, and similarly, in Section 2, only instances of Label2 will be shown.

 ## Pre-annotations applied to all defined sections tasks
-NLP Lab 5.2, adds a new feature - "Preannotations for Union of Sections".
+Generative AI Lab 5.2, adds a new feature - "Preannotations for Union of Sections".
 This enhancement ensures that pre-annotations cover all relevant sections – imported from outside sources, manually added by annotators, or automatically detected by the tool.

 With this feature, collaboration is enhanced, and all points of view are taken into account during pre-annotation, resulting in a more precise and efficient annotation process.

 Imagine there's a task Task-1, and two annotators, Annotator-1 and Annotator-2, are working on it.
 Annotator-1 decides to customize the sections and manually deletes all the relevant sections generated through section rules.
 Instead, he adds a new relevant section manually.
 On the other hand, Annotator-2 prefers to keep the sections automatically detected and also manually creates a new relevant section, different from what Annotator-1 added.
 Now, when the project manager runs pre-annotation on Task-1, the pre-annotation process will consider the union of sections added by both annotators, along with the relevant sections generated from the section rules or imported from external sources.

-To further optimize the annotation experience, NLP Lab provides a checkbox "Filter pre-annotations according to my latest completion" within the Predictions card on the right-hand side of the labeling screen.
+To further optimize the annotation experience, Generative AI Lab provides a checkbox "Filter pre-annotations according to my latest completion" within the Predictions card on the right-hand side of the labeling screen.
 Enabling this option ensures that the pre-annotation process only includes sections present in the latest completion of the current user.

 ![union-section](/assets/images/annotation_lab/5.2.2/5.gif)